Becker College Office of Financial Aid

 The skills learned in Army ROTC transfer to the college classroom—cadets are alert, awake, ready to accept assignments, and have the poise and confidence that set them apart.
 Special events like rappelling, field training exercises, leadership labs, confidence/obstacle courses, and formal social events are held throughout the year and augment academic and physical training classes held at WPI.

 Outstanding students may qualify for Army ROTC scholarships.
 Scholarship recipients are students who demonstrate the Scholar, Athlete, Leader attributes and are above-average performers in high school.
-Army ROTC offers four-, three-, and two-year scholarships currently valued at $17,000/year, $600 annually for books, with a tax-free stipend starting at $250 each month for freshmen cadets.
-Upperclassmen who are already attending Becker College may enter the program, as well.
-There are a variety of options available to motivated students.
+Army ROTC offers four-, three-, and two-year scholarships that covers full tuition and fees for the school of attendance or room and board currently capped at $5000.00 dollars per semester or $10,000.00 per year annually and a book stipend of $1,200.00 a year for books.
+All contracted Cadets receive a tax-free stipend of $420.00 a month (freshman- sophomore during the school year and junior-senior from start of junior year until graduation) There are a variety of scholarship and non-scholarship options available to motivated students.

-Graduated cadets serve the country as second lieutenants with a choice of more than 16 career areas called “branches.”
-Serving in the “profession of arms” and leading young American soldiers as platoon leaders is what being a lieutenant is all about.
+Graduated cadets serve the country as second lieutenants with a choice of more than 17 career areas called “branches.”
+Serving in the “profession of arms” and leading young American Soldiers as platoon leaders is what being a lieutenant is all about.
 Cadets may choose either serving on active duty or in the National Guard or Army Reserve.
-Either way, being a commissioned Army officer is an exciting and rewarding career and builds a great resume for the future.
+Either way, being a commissioned Army officer is an exciting and rewarding career and builds a great resume for your future.

 For more information about the Army ROTC program serving Becker College, visit: